 Sujuk sausage is most often made from ground beef or game meat and a colorful mix of spices.
 Some sausages may have noble mold on the surface.
 One sujuk sausage costs approximately 4.80 EUR.

-Colorful salt (sharena sol) is a typical Bulgarian seasoning mix.
+Colorful salt (sharena sol) is the most common seasoning mix used in Bulgarian cuisine.
 It is used for sprinkling on bread, cheese, and vegetables.
 The composition of this package consists of salt, red pepper, savory, and fenugreek.
 In some mixes, salt may not be present at all, but it is in this one.
 The price was approximately 0.40 EUR.

 Seasoning mix for cold soup tarator and Snow White salad.
 It contains garlic, fennel greens, and black pepper.
 The price was approximately 0.80 EUR.